 If your church finds itself in need of some new volunteers this summer, ChildrensMinistry.com offers some excellent volunteer recruitment tips.
 Keep in mind that Brotherhood Mutual recommends ministries employ the six-month rule when it comes to children’s ministry volunteers.
 This means that adults who want to volunteer in the children’s ministry must attend the church regularly for at least six months prior to serving.
 With that in mind, here are some good places to search for those summer volunteers:

-Another helpful resource may be our “Employee Training Checklist.”
-While it addresses training paid staff, many of the checkpoints are also helpful for training volunteers.
-And don’t forget the importance of having each new volunteer fill out a “Youth Worker Application.”
-If your volunteers have served during previous summers, the “Youth Worker Renewal Application” is an excellent way to update your records.
-Because criminal background checks cannot be effectively conducted on minors, it's especially important to use a comprehensive worker application that asks for the names of two or three references--teachers, coaches, youth leaders, or other people who know the applicant well.
+Applications for adults and minors.
+Part of your overall screening process should require that all volunteers fill out either a youth worker application, or a renewal application if they served in previous summers.
+Because criminal background checks cannot be conducted effectively on minors, it's especially important to use a comprehensive worker application that asks for the names of two or three references—teachers, coaches, youth leaders, or other people who know the applicant well.
 For more information about screening minors, see "Hiring Minors for Ministry Work."

 Fun is a natural part of the summer season.
 Once you’ve put the right volunteers in place, sit back and enjoy the warm weather, sunshine, and fellowship that follows.